IV Immunuglobulin

 • Chest pain or trouble breathing, blue lips or extremities.
 These could be signs of a serious heart or lung problem.

-Tell your doctor or pharmacist immediately if any of side effects you experience get worse, or if you notice any side effects not listed in this leaflet.
+Tell your doctor or pharmacist immediately if any of the side effects you experience get worse, or if you notice any side effects not listed in this leaflet.

 You must tell your doctor if you are planning to get any vaccinations.
 IVIg may impair the effects of some live virus vaccines such as measles, mumps, rubella and varicella.

-Use in pregnancy & breastfeeding
+Use in pregnancy and when breastfeeding

 • You should tell your rheumatologist if you are pregnant, planning to become pregnant or if you are breastfeeding.